Media psychology: Major Contributors

 David Giles has been publishing in the area of media psychology since 2000.
 He wrote a book about media psychology in 2003.
 His book Media Psychology gives an overview of media psychology as a field, its subcategories, theories, and developmental issues within media psychology.
 Giles started his career as a music journalist, before attending the University of Manchester to study psychology.
 He then continued his studies at University of Bristol, where he obtained his PhD.
 Since then, Giles has published numerous books, chapters, articles, and delivered presentations on psychology and the media, with a focus on the influence of celebrities and media figures.
 He has also worked as a professor of psychology at many universities in England, including universities of Bolton, Sheffield Hallam, Coventry and Lancaster.
 Since 2009 Giles has been working in the position of reader at the University of Winchester.

 Bernard Luskin is a licensed psychotherapist, with degrees in business and a UCLA doctorate in education, psychology and technology.
 He is also the founder and CEO of Luskin International.
 Luskin has been the founding president and CEO of many colleges and universities, including: Orange Coast College, Jones International University, Touro University Worldwide, Moorpark College, and Oxnard College.
 He has also had success as a writer, publishing titles such as Introduction to Economics: A Performance-Based Learning Guide in 1977 and Casting the Net over Global Learning: New Developments in Workforce and Online Psychologies in 2022.

-Pamela Rutledge is the Director of the Media Psychology Research Center in Newport Beach, California, and a faculty member in the Media Psychology Program at Fielding Graduate University.
-She is well known for the application of media psychology as to marketing and brand strategy, transmedia storytelling and audience engagement.
-According to Rutledge, while there is no specific consensus or career path for media psychology, there are many opportunities.